transeos/web/auth_service/README.md

 Please note that signup/signin/signout buttons are present in the top-right corner.

 ## Close all services
-1. Stop Skaffold.
+1. Stop Skaffold with `Ctrl+C`.
-2. Run following command in Powershell (for windows) to stop all kubernetes pods and services
+2. Run following command in Powershell/Terminal to stop all kubernetes pods and services
 ```sh
   skaffold delete --namespace=default
 ```